Mass and Age determination of the LAMOST data with different Machine Learning methods: Results

 Fig.~\ref{Prediction - APOKASC-2} shows the comparison between the mass or age we predict and the reference values we use, the consistency provides verification for the robustness of our method.
-We also compare our predicted age with other work based on LAMOST, APOGEE and Gaia data, which will also provide independent verification for the method.
-The comparison results are shown in Fig.~\ref{Age_comparison} and we could see, the top left one is comparison for the common stars of APOGEE \citep{2019ApJ...879...69T}, the top right one is for LAMOST \citep{2019ApJ...879...69T}, the bottom left one is for Gaia \citep{2018MNRAS.481.4093S}, and the last one is for the work of \citet{2017ApJ...841...40H}.
+We also compare our predicted age with other works based on LAMOST, APOGEE and Gaia data, which will also provide independent verification for the method.
+The comparison results are shown in Fig.~\ref{Age_comparison} and we could see, the top left one is comparison for the common stars of APOGEE \citep{2019ApJ...878...21T}, the top right one is for LAMOST \citep{2018ApJ...858L...7T} \footnote {Age is not shown clearly in the paper but it is determined simultaneously.}, the bottom left one is for Gaia \citep{2018MNRAS.481.4093S}, and the last one is for the work of \citet{2017ApJ...841...40H}.
 We could see although there are some differences, for the overall trend the consistency is acceptable.
 Similarly, the first four subfigures of Fig.~\ref{Mass_comparison} show the mass comparisons for other works.
 The left panel is compared to \citet{2018APJS....236...42}, right panel is compared to \citet{2017ApJ...841...40H}, top panel is for LS-mass, and the bottom panel is for RC-mass, all are matched well with some reasonable difference.

 Compared with APOGEE high quality data we could claim for this work, the precision of RC age could reach 18\% (top left in Fig.~\ref{Age_comparison}) and by matching with the high precision Kelpler asteroseismology data we could claim our uncertainty of RC mass could reach 9\% (bottom left of Fig.~\ref{Mass_comparison}).
 Meanwhile, the precision of LS-mass could be 13\% (top left of Fig.~\ref{Mass_comparison}).
 All these final precision are based on the final relative error analysis using high precision asteroseismology dataset and we frankly admit that the systematics might be ignored so we need more works in the future.